- Books, Literature, and Writing»

-Eventually, after nearly a decade of this, I started writing again yet the words were not coming as easily as they had when I was younger.
+Eventually, after nearly a decade of this, I started writing again.
+Yet the words were not flowing as easily as they had when I was younger.
 The creative muscles had atrophied like any other muscles.
 So when I saw that my local University offered a course in Creative Writing (well, half a course, but that was a start) I signed up straight away - writing was becoming something of an obsession.

 I went into the course feeling that I just needed a nudge.
 After all, I had been published as a teenager and now I was older, wiser; I had more experience and I had read so much more.
 So really I saw the course the same way that an athelete who has suffered a long injury sees a return to the gym.
 It way a vital part of my path to rehabilitation.

 If I excercised the creative muscles they would come back stronger, right?

 "Income from writing: nil; income from teaching writing $32,000"

 My very first lecture was not in creative writing, it was about globalisation (you may tell from my other hubs that I also have an interest in politics), but soon I got to join the rest of my creative writing fellows.
 It was a mixed bunch of teenage idealists and jaded mature students who, like me, were fed up of their jobs or other personal circumstances.

 From the very start I realised two things.
 First, my love of reading and the wide range of subject matter had put me in good stead.
 The best way to learn about writing is to read.
 Read everything.
 Read different genres.
 Read the classics.
 Read good books.
 You should even read bad books - not often, because reading bad books is damaging for the soul, but nothing teaches you what not NOT to do quite like reading badly written literature.